move the room with energizers

 You can choose to circle more or fewer interactions, depending on the time constraints and the openness of the group.

-Either on a whiteboard or large paper on the wall, write up the names of the each members.
+Either on a whiteboard or large paper on the wall, write up the names of each of the team members.
 The names should be scattered around, with space in between each.

 Discuss with the team what a useful timeframe for this exercise would be (e.g., 3, 6, or 9 months), based on how long the team has worked together and how recently the team has worked with feedback.
 Once decided, write the timeframe at the top of the paper/board.